cygilbert/dash_mobile_games/README.md

 - [IGDB](https://www.igdb.com/) for the games database:
     - games list on iOS [here](https://www.igdb.com/platforms/ios/games)
-    - game list on Android [here](https://www.igdb.com/platforms/android/games)
+    - games list on Android [here](https://www.igdb.com/platforms/android/games)
 - We only kept games still available on stores
 - We also delete games with lack of informations